nomilous/et/README.md

 Usage
 -----

-This example uses [jugglingdb](https://github.com/1602/jugglingdb) to provide schema based database access
+This example uses [jugglingdb](https://github.com/1602/jugglingdb) as a `resource` to provide schema based database access

 ### thing.coffee